 In this release, you will find significant UI changes for the Start menu, Taskbar, Settings, and File Explorer, including rounded corners, updated fonts, and consistent design across all the components.

-On October 5, Microsoft has begun offering Windows 11 as a free upgrade for new devices already running Windows 10 that are known to have a smooth upgrade experience.
+On October 5, Microsoft began offering Windows 11 as a free upgrade for new devices already running Windows 10 that are known to have a smooth upgrade experience.
 Over time, the OS will expand to more computers based on hardware eligibility, reliability metrics, age of the hardware, and other factors.
 Then sometime during the second half of 2022, Windows 11 will be fully available for compatible devices.

-Similar to previous releases, you will receive a notification to download the new version manually through Windows Update.
+Like previous releases, you will receive a notification to download the new version manually through Windows Update.
 If you are a “seeker,” you can force the upgrade by clicking the Check for updates button in the Windows Update settings and then the Download and install button.
 Alternatively, you can also install the new update using the Media Creation Tool to perform an in-place upgrade or clean installation.
-In addition, you can use the Installation Assistant or you can even download the ISO file to create a USB bootable media that you can use to upgrade.
+In addition, you can use the Installation Assistant, or you can even download the ISO file to create a USB bootable media that you can use to upgrade.

 What’s new on Windows 11

 Here are all the new Windows 11 features available, from the redesigned Start menu to centered Taskbar to the Action Center experience to the new Widgets, Desktops, File Explorer, overhauled Settings app, under-the-hood improvements, and more.